clij/clij/ReadMe.md

 resultRAI = clij.converter(resultStack).getRandomAccessibleInterval();
 ImageJFunctions.show(resultRAI);
 ```
-Complete jython examples can be found in the [src/main/jython](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/jython/clDownsampling.py) directory.
-More Java example code can be found in the package clearcl.imagej.demo
+Complete jython examples can be found in the [src/main/jython](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/jython/) directory.
+More Java example code can be found in the package net.haesleinhuepf.imagej.demo

 ## OpenCL Kernel calls with CLIJ.execute()
 The execute function asks for three or four parameters